 Many attorneys are unfamiliar with the procedure for filing the Notice of Entry of Judgment which needs to be filed after winning summary judgment.
 Particular attention should be paid to this procedure.

-Impleader/Severance – If a defendant impleads a third-party later in the case, the plaintiff should move for severance of the trial (separate trials) to avoid substantial delay and prejudice to the plaintiff.
+Impleader/Severance – If a defendant impleads a third party later in the case, the plaintiff should move for severance of the trial (separate trials) to avoid substantial delay and prejudice to the plaintiff.
 Since the construction worker’s employer’s name and address were included in the complaint, the construction site owner and general contractor defendants cannot claim a lack of notice.

-Lifecare Plan – We order a lifecare plan early in the case with every construction accident case where there is a serious injury.
+Lifecare Plan – We order a lifecare plan early in your case with every construction accident case where there is a serious injury.
 A life care plan will document future medical economic damages and can add hundreds of thousands of dollars to millions of dollars in value to a case.
-Most attorneys do not utilize lifecare plans without catastrophic injuries and when attorneys order a lifecare plan it is usually later in the case.
+Most attorneys do not utilize lifecare plans without catastrophic injuries, and when attorneys order a lifecare plan it is usually later in the case.
 Ordering the lifecare plan early will push the insurance company to offer the entire policy early on in the case.

 Economist – An economist will document future lost income over the lifespan of the construction worker.
 As with the life care plan, retaining an economist early in the case will help to force the insurance company to offer their entire insurance policy early in the case.

 Alternative Dispute Resolution – Additional methods to speed up a construction accident case may include mediation or arbitration.
 These methods are known as alternative dispute resolution and can substantially speed up any case.
 However, we usually refuse to participate in mediation or arbitration if we have won Summary Judgment which can often happen in a construction accident case.
-With Summary Judgment, you are entitled to 9% interest on the money the insurance company will have to pay you and we can often obtain the entire policy without resorting to mediation or arbitration.
+With Summary Judgment, you are entitled to 9% interest on the money the insurance company will have to pay you, and we can often obtain the entire policy without resorting to mediation or arbitration.